-The Bordier Aspergillus fumigatus IgG ELISA kit is intended for the qualitative detection of IgG antibodies against Aspergillus fumigatus in human serum.
+The Bordier Schistosoma mansoni IgG ELISA kit is intended for the qualitative detection of IgG antibodies against Schistosoma mansoni and Schistosoma haematobium in human serum.
 Serology is an aid for diagnosis and cannot be used as the sole method of diagnosis.
-This test is also intended for follow-up of patients at risk for aspergillosis infections.